-You need to publish your app so that your clients can access it.
-The first step of publishing your app is submitting it on the CMS side.
-Then the Uploads Team will upload your app to Apple Store for iOS so that your app can be published.
+You need to publish your iOS app to the App Store so that your clients can access it.
+After you finish building and customizing the desired features of your app, the next step is publishing.
+Publishing your app is submitting it for review on the Client CMS Panel, our dedicated iOS Uploads Team will then prepare and upload your app to the App Store so that your app can be publicly available.

-- In order for Uploads Team to publish your app, you need to have two-factor authentication enabled on the Apple ID account.
+- In order for Uploads Team to publish your app, you need to have two-factor authentication enabled on your Apple Developer account.
 To enable it, please follow the instructions on Apple's Two-Factor Authentication article.

-- You also need to have the following for publishing your app:
+- You also need to have the following before publishing your app:

 - Developer account’s login credentials (username and password) and the account’s team name.

-- The reseller needs to have their client (content owner) set up their own Apple Developer account.
+- If you are a Reseller/Partner, your client (content owner) has to set up their own Apple Developer account.
 This needs to be set up on the Apple side and comes with a fee imposed by Apple.
-Publishing has to be done through the client account and NOT the reseller Developer Account.
+Publishing has to be done through the client account and NOT the Reseller/Partner Developer Account.

-- The reseller needs to be on the phone with their client when publishing the client's app so that they get the newly generated two-factor authentication secret code when required, as the resellers publish their client's app by using the client's account.
+- If you are a Reseller/Partner, you need to have your phone number listed as a trusted phone number in order to receive the two-factor authentication codes.
+Otherwise, you will need to be on the phone with your client when publishing the client's app so that they can give you the newly generated two-factor authentication secret code when required, as you should publish your client's app by using the client's account.
 We do this because the reseller CMS cannot publish client apps, and also one developer account should not be used to publish multiple apps.

 Follow the steps outlined below to publish your iOS app:

-1. In BiznessApps CMS, navigate to the Reseller Dashboard and locate the app to publish.
-From your dashboard, locate the app and click on the "3 dots" button and then click Republish/Publish.
+- If you are a Reseller/Partner, navigate to the Reseller Dashboard in BiznessApps CMS, and locate the app to publish.
+From your dashboard, find the app and click on the "3 dots" button, and then click Republish/Publish.